- 1. Overview

 The following terms are used throughout this article:

 Also known as the master Console or just master.
 This is the interface from which administrators manage (create, access, and delete) their projects.

 Secondary, slave Console responsible for the operation of a project.
 Supervisor Consoles are headless.
 Their UI and API are not directly accessible.
 Instead, users interact with a project from Central Console’s UI and API.

-Tenant projects maintain all their own rules and settings, separate from Central Console and any other Supervisor Consoles.
+Deployment unit that consists of a supervisor Console and up to 10,000 Defenders.
+Tenant projects are like silos.
+Each tenant maintains its own rules and settings, separate from Central Console and any other tenant.

 Carefully assess whether you need projects.
 Provisioning projects when they are not required will needlessly complicate the operation and administration of your environment.

 1. Do you have multiple segregated environments, where each environment must be configured with its own rules and policies?